cadovid/bike-rentals/README.md

-# bike-rentals
+# Predicting Bike Rentals

-Develop of a linear regression model, a decision tree model and a random forest model to predict the number of persons renting a bike at a given hour.
+In this project the following models are developed:

+  - Linear Regression Model
+  - Decision Tree Model
+  - Random Forest Model

+The objective is to predict the total number of bikes people rented in a given hour.
+For this, we will use the data from a communal bike sharing station located in Washington D.C., US.